 Will Forbes was elected with 822 votes

-Neil Robinson is standing in the ward of Stepney and Falsgrave where he lives with his wife and 2 youngest children.
+Neil Robinson is a Councillor in his area, where he lives with his wife and 2 youngest children.

 Neil has lived in Scarborough since 1992 and works as a Radiographer at Scarborough Hospital.
 He moved to Australia with his family in 2008 and returned to Scarborough in 2013.